Talend/daikon/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-If you plan to add some changes to the project, please keep in mind that code is not all.
-In fact, we would like you to follow some more steps to make sure that everything is done to prevent inconsistencies and other issues.
-Please, ascertain that:
+If you want to contribute, please make sure that:

 - [ ] A [Pull Request](#pull-request) is created with
   - valid [commit](#commit) messages